Nvelop

 Audit Trail Requirements

-• Immutable logs: Records that cannot be altered or deleted
+Immutable logs: Records that cannot be altered or deleted after the fact.

-• Timestamped actions: Every action with date, time, and timezone
+Timestamped actions: Every action recorded with date, time, and timezone.

-• Change history: What changed, from what to what, and why
+Change history: What changed, from what to what, and the stated reason.

-• Version control: Complete history of document versions
+Version control: Complete history of all document versions and modifications.

 Pro tip: Modern sourcing platforms automatically create audit trails.
-Every action is logged with who, what, when, and why.
-This provides complete auditability without manual documentation.
-Auditors can review complete decision records in minutes rather than days.
+Every action is logged with who, what, when, and why, without manual effort.
+Auditors can review complete decision records in minutes rather than reconstructing them from email threads and spreadsheets.

 Contract Lifecycle Management